-July 12, 1780 – At Williamson’s Plantation, South Carolina, Patriot forces of Thomas Sumter’s command defeated Loyalist Christian Huck and his forces.
+July 12, 1780 – At Williamson’s Plantation, South Carolina, the Patriot forces of Thomas Sumter’s command defeated Loyalist Christian Huck and his forces.
 Huck was killed.

-July 12, 1780 – At Cedar Springs, South Carolina, a spartan regiment of Patriots ambushed Loyalist attacking party.
+July 12, 1780 – At Cedar Springs, South Carolina, a spartan regiment of Patriots ambushed the Loyalist attacking party.

 July 13, 1780 – At Gowen’s Old Fort, South Carolina, Georgia Patriots attacked a Loyalist camp and defeated them.

 July 25, 1780 – General Horatio Gates assumes command of the Southern Continental Army.

 July 30, 1780 – At Rocky Mount, South Carolina, Thomas Sumter’s troops attacked British post but were forced to withdraw.